Hungary makes it difficult for the EU to decide on sanctions against Russia

 NATO Secretary General: Europe will pay for US weapons for Ukraine

 EU officials met in Brussels on January 24 to consider renewing sanctions against Russia, including trade restrictions and freezing nearly 200 billion euros of Russian assets in European countries.
-These decrees need to be renewed every 6 months and must have the consent of all 27 EU countries.
+These decrees need to be renewed every six months and must be agreed by all 27 EU countries.

 Bloomberg on January 24 quoted informed sources as saying that the EU failed to agree on sanctions against Russia in a closed-door meeting on the same day, following Hungary’s objection.
 The issue will continue to be discussed by EU foreign ministers on January 27, while the sanctions expire on January 31.
 Mr. Orban is said to have not yet expressed a firm stance on whether to support or veto the extension of sanctions against Russia.